HanHsunShih/cover-letter-generator/README.md

 1. Paste the job description into the provided field.
 2. Upload your resume (CV).
 3. Click "Generate" to create a bespoke cover letter.
-4. Download your generated cover letter as a Word document.
+4. Download your generated cover letter as a Word document to your download folder.